About this Page

 Any hospice found non-compliant will receive a letter of notification, which will include instructions for requesting reconsideration of this decision.

-The Hospice Quality Reporting Program (HQRP) includes compliance with the requirements for the Hospice Item Set (HIS) and Consumer Assessment of Healthcare Providers and Systems (CAHPS®).
-In the “FY 2016 Hospice Wage Index Final Rule” (79 FR 50486 through 50487), the Centers for Medicare & Medicaid Services (CMS) finalized the Fiscal Year (FY) 2017 Hospice Quality Reporting Program (HQRP) requirements.
-Hospices must collect Hospice Item Set (HIS) data for all events beginning January 1, 2015 and after.
-Likewise, in the “FY 2014 Hospice Wage Index and Payment Rate Update” final rule (78 FR 48233), CMS stated they would start the national implementation of the Consumer Assessment of Healthcare Providers and Systems (CAHPS®).
-For calendar year 2015 (FY2017) and after, CMS considers both HIS and CAHPS® survey data submitted by hospices to CMS, beginning on or after January 1, through December 31, to determine the APU compliance threshold.
+The HQRP includes compliance with the requirements for the Hospice Item Set (HIS) and the Consumer Assessment of Healthcare Providers and Systems (CAHPS®).
+In the “FY 2016 Hospice Wage Index Final Rule” (79 FR 50486 through 50487), the Centers for Medicare & Medicaid Services (CMS) finalized the Fiscal Year (FY) 2017 HQRP requirements.
+Hospices must collect HIS data for all events beginning January 1, 2015, and after.
+Likewise, in the “FY 2014 Hospice Wage Index and Payment Rate Update” final rule (78 FR 48233), CMS stated they would start the national implementation of the CAHPS®.
+Beginning with the calendar year 2015 (FY 2017), CMS considers both HIS and CAHPS® survey data submitted by hospices to CMS, beginning on or after January 1, through December 31, to determine the APU compliance threshold.

 What is Reconsideration?

-Reconsideration is a request for a review of the non-compliance decision prior to the two (2) percentage point reduction in the hospice’s annual payment update (APU) taking effect on October 1.
+Reconsideration is a request for a review of the non-compliance decision prior to the two (2) percentage point reduction in the hospice’s APU taking effect on October 1.
 For HQRP, hospices can be found to be non-compliant if they are non-compliant with:

 - Either HIS or CAHPS® Hospice Survey OR